-Ms. Butler pointed out that the panel can meet more often if they want.
+Ms. Butler pointed out that the Panel can meet as often as they want.

-Panel member Laguerre ask if only three members got together to talk.
+Panel member Laguerre asked if it is okay if only three members got together to talk.

-Ms. Brown answered yes, but this also is a slippery slope: if one of the three then goes and talks with another panel member about the same subject.
+Ms. Brown answered yes, but this also is a slippery slope: if one of the three then goes and talks with another Panel member about the same subject it could be a violation of the Brown Act.

 Panel member Mik suggested talking in subgroups (e.g. Alameda Point) that report back to the panel in a public forum.
-That way we can continue as we are use to doing in the private sector while still complying with the law.
+That way the Panel can continue as it is used to doing in the private sector while still complying with the law.
 Is that fair?

 Ms. Brown said other bodies have successfully used ad hoc subcommittees.
-Still, there are some precautions, but we can work with you to set something up.
+Still, there are some precautions, but she can work with the Panel to set something up.